 “The typical performance of demand sensing systems reduces near-term forecast error by 30% or more compared to traditional time-series forecasting techniques.
 The jump in forecast accuracy helps companies manage the effects of market volatility and gain the benefits of a demand-driven supply chain, including more efficient operations, increased service levels, and a range of financial benefits including higher revenue, better profit margins, less inventory, better perfect order performance and a shorter cash-to-cash cycle time.
 Gartner, Inc. insight on demand sensing can be found in its report,” – “Supply Chain Strategy for Manufacturing Leaders: The Handbook for Becoming Demand Driven.”

-This entry was apparently made by a software vendor selling demand sensing software.
+This entry was made by a software vendor selling demand sensing software.
 No forecasting methodology produces a reduction in forecast error by 30%.
-If the forecast error were 30%, this would mean demand sensing improved the forecast by 30 % x 30 % or 9 percentage points.
+If the forecast error were 30%, this would mean demand sensing improved the forecast by 30 % x 30 % or nine percentage points.
 I would very much like to see the hard data on those numbers.
 Secondly, what is near-term forecasting?
 Forecasting is produced long-term, and the sales orders exceed or are short of the forecast.
 I am not sure that “near-term” forecasting is a legitimate term.
 If the lead time is longer than the duration of the short-term forecast to sale, how to adjustments to the forecast help?

 And this gets to the next topic.